openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 - model name
 - content of all the different message types

-Or implement the support by youself and submit a pull request.
+Or implement the support by yourself and submit a pull request.

 ### Handle the message contents of a basic device thing with items